Monday, February 3, 2025

 Weight

-Believe it or not, the stainless model is a half pound lighter than the plastic version coming in at only 27.8 lbs without accessories.
-Scroll the next photo to see the weight with accessories.
+Believe it or not, the stainless steel model is half a pound lighter than the plastic version, coming in at only 27.8 lbs without accessories.
+Scroll to the next photo to see the weight with accessories.

 Height